 Due to COVID-19, the refund policy has been amended for the 2021 camp season.
 Campers will be issued a full refund if they are unable to attend conservation camp.

-Camp is open only to those Kentucky students who are in grades 4 - 6.
-Applications are distributed by Conservation Educators during their school programs in January and February.
-Students at schools not enrolled in our program may register here.
+Camp is open only to those Kentucky students who are in grades 4 - 6 (as of April 1st) and not older than 13.

-Campers are transported to camp by bus on Monday morning and return home on Friday afternoon.
-Campers are picked up Monday and dropped off Friday at a predetermined location in their home or adjacent county.
-Transportation is arranged by KDFWR personnel through local school districts or by charter bus service.
+Campers are transported to camp by bus on Monday morning and return home on Friday.
+Campers are picked up and dropped off at a predetermined location in their home or adjacent county.
+Transportation is arranged by KDFWR personnel through local school districts or by a charter bus service.
 The camp fee includes transportation costs.

 Camp Staff and Facilities

-Each conservation camp has eight air conditioned cabins which house 25-30 campers.
-In addition, there are staff quarters, bathhouses, a kitchen and dining room, camp director’s office, sick bay/first aid station, snack shop, shelters, playground, basketball, volleyball and badminton courts, outdoor assembly area, nature building, nature field trail, rifle range, trap range, hunter safety field course, archery range, archery field course, lake swim crib, boat dock, storage and maintenance buildings.
+Each conservation camp has eight air conditioned cabins under supervision of a counselor.
+In addition, there are staff quarters, bathhouses, a kitchen and dining room, camp director’s office, sick bay/first aid station, canteen, nature building, and shelters.
+We also have a playground with sports equipment, outdoor assembly area, nature trail, rifle range, shotgun range, hunter safety field course, archery range, archery field course, lake swim dock, swimming pool, boat dock, storage and maintenance buildings.

-Permanent staff consists of camp director, five conservation educators, camp superintendent, and maintenance staff.
+Permanent staff consists of a camp director, conservation educators, camp superintendent, and maintenance staff.
 Summer staff includes counselors, summer educators, and cooks.
-All summer staff college aged students that are screened, hired and trained to chaperon the campers and assist the program leaders with camper safety, instruction and supervision.
+All summer staff are screened before hiring.
+Counselors are trained to chaperon the campers and assist the conservation educators with camper safety, instruction, and supervision.

 The Kentucky Department of Fish and Wildlife Resources has been involved in conservation education camping since 1946.
 Camp John Currie